Sota Omoigui M.D.

 Dr. Sota Omoigui pioneered the technique of audio-capnometry and holds a United States patent for the audio-capnometer monitor and a United States patent for the process of continuous non-invasive hemometry (measurement of hemoglobin).
 He also holds 5 United States patents for the Xchange Mall – Super App, a social media app that he developed.

-Dr Sota Omoigui is a co-author of the Nigerian National Anthem.
+Dr Sota Omoigui is one of the five co-authors of the All Nigerian National Anthem.
 The anthem was adopted in 1978 and replaced the previous national anthem, “Nigeria, We Hail Thee“.
 The lyrics are a combination of words and phrases taken from five of the best entries in a national contest.
 The words were put to music by the Nigerian Police Band under the directorship of Benedict E. Odiase.
 Dr Sota Omoigui’s contribution is a legacy for years to come.

 Research interests